fbef0102/Game-Private_Plugin/Plugin_插件/Server_伺服器/l4d_playerjoining/readme.md

 		// If 1, inform other players when a client changes team l4d_playerjoining_change_team_notify_enable "1"

-		// (Dedicated Server Only) inform other players with these flags when a client connects to server.
+		// (Display country when Dedicated Server Only) inform other players with these flags when a client connects to server.
 (Empty = Everyone, -1: Nobody) l4d_playerjoining_connnect_server_notify_access ""

 		// inform other players with these flags when a client left the server.
 (Empty = Everyone, -1: Nobody)